acados/acados/docs/interfaces/index.md

 ## Python (templates)

 `acados_template` is a Python package that can be used to specify optimal control problems from Python and to generate self-contained C code that uses the acados solvers to solve them.
-The packaged is based on templated code (C files, Header files and Makefiles), which are rendered from Python using the templating engine `Tera`.
+The pip package is based on templated code (C files, Header files and Makefiles), which are rendered from Python using the templating engine `Tera`.
 The genereated C code can be compiled into a self-contained C library that can be deployed on an embedded system.

 ### Optimal Control Problem description